Xearta/expense-tracker/NOTES.md

 # Bugs

 - Bills auto 'filter' after every action resulting in nothing showing temperarily
+- Unchecking paid doesn't work properly
 - Bills don't sort automatically and properly

 # Todos

 - Clear all paid

-  - Should check every login if there are 10 past today
-    - If not, generate another payday and save

-- Pull the account balance automatically from Plaid
+- Pull the account balance automatically from Plaid (May need authentication)

-  - May need authentication

 - Add the ability to have savings goals that will subtract from spendable amount